National Library of India: Declaring the Imperial Library as the National Library

 After independence the Government of India changed the name of the Imperial Library to the National Library by Imperial Library (Change of Name) Act, 1948, and the collection was transferred from The Esplanade to the present Belvedere Estate.
 On 1 February 1953 the National Library was opened to the public by Maulana Abul Kalam Azad.
 The name of National Library was changed to National Library of India by section 18 of the National Library of India Act, 1976.

+The library collects book, periodicals, and titles in virtually all the Indian languages while the special collections in the National Library of India house at least fifteen languages.
+The Hindi department has books that date back all the way to the nineteenth century and the first ever books printed in that language.
+The collections break down and consist of 86,000 maps and 3,200 manuscripts.

 Discovery of hidden chamber

 In 2010, the Ministry of Culture, the owner of the library, decided to get the library building restored by the Archaeological Survey of India (ASI).
 While taking stock of the library building, the conservation engineers discovered a previously unknown room.
 The secret ground-floor room, about 1000 sq. ft. in size, seems to have no opening of any kind.

 The ASI archaeologists tried to search the first floor area (that forms the ceiling of the room) for a trap door, but found nothing.
 Since the building is of historical and cultural importance, ASI has decided to bore a hole through the wall instead of breaking it.
 There are speculations about the room being a punishment room used by Warren Hastings and other British officials, or a place to store treasure.

-In 2011, the researchers announced that the room was filled entirely with mud, probably in an effort to stabilize the building.
+In 2011, the researchers announced that the room was filled entirely with mud, probably in an effort to stabilise the building.

 Visiting

 The National Library is located on Belvedere Road in Alipore.
-It is open between 9 am and 8 pm on all working days and between 9.30 am and 6.00 pm on Saturdays, Sundays and Government of India holidays.
-It remains closed on three national holidays, 26 January (Republic Day), 15 August (Independence Day) and 2 October (Birthday of Mahatma Gandhi).
+It is open between 8.00 am and 8.00 pm on all working days and between 9.30 am and 6.00 pm on Saturdays, Sundays and Government of India holidays.